-Marriage counseling typically brings couples or partners together for joint therapy sessions.
+Couples counselling typically brings couples or partners together for joint therapy sessions.
 The counselor or therapist helps couples pinpoint and understand the sources of their conflicts and try to resolve them.
-You and your partner will analyze both the good and bad parts of your relationship.
+Partners will analyze both the good and bad parts of their relationship.

-Talking about your problems with a marriage counselor may not be easy.
-Sessions may pass in silence as you and your partner seethe over perceived wrongs.
-Or you may bring your fights with you, yelling and arguing during sessions.
+Talking about your problems with a counsellor may not be easy.
+Sessions may pass in silence as partners seethe over perceived wrongs.
+Or they may bring their fights with them, yelling and arguing during sessions.
 Both are OK.
-Your therapist can act as mediator or referee and help you cope with the emotions and turmoil.
-Your marriage counselor shouldn't take sides in these disputes.
+Therapists can act as mediators or referees and help you cope with the emotions and turmoil.

-What if your partner refuses to attend marriage counseling sessions?
-You can go by yourself.
-It may be more challenging to patch up relationships when only one partner is willing to go to therapy.
-But you can still benefit by learning more about your reactions and behavior in the relationship.
+Sometimes one partner may refuse to attend counseling sessions, It may be more challenging to patch up relationships when only one partner is willing to go to therapy.
+But one can still benefit by learning more about their reactions and behaviors in the relationship.